harness/developer-hub/docs/cloud-cost-management/shared/ccm-supported-platforms.md

 :::important note
-- CCM FirstGen support was discontinued as on 31/12/2022.
+CCM FirstGen support is discontinued as of **December 31, 2022**.
 To migrate to Next Gen, please create Next Gen connectors and delete any existing First Gen connectors.
 :::

 This topic provides the Harness Cloud Cost Management supported platforms and feature support matrix: